-The financial year 2021 resulted in a loss for TTFC, which is attributable to the TPB and related to reserves established following extreme natural catastrophe events in Europe.
-The IGR business contributed with a small profit.
+The financial year 2022 resulted in a profit for TTFC, which is attributable to the TPB and mainly related to favorable developments in prior year natural catastrophe reserves.
+The IGR business result was a small loss.

 5.2 Financial result